 Q: What is Waterspell?

-A: This series springs from the realm of epic fantasy (with an environmental fantasy twist) … It’s got ancient and mysterious magic, a passage from one world to the otherworld, a (reluctant) Chosen One, a Hero/Heroine’s Quest, and a search for belonging and redemption.
+This series springs from the realm of epic fantasy (with an eco-fantasy twist).
+It’s got ancient and mysterious magic, a passage from one world to the otherworld, a (reluctant) Chosen One, a Hero/Heroine’s Quest, and a search for belonging and redemption.
 It’s a portal fantasy with complex characters and the gothic sensibilities of Jane Eyre.
-There’s mystery, murder, and a little unconventional romance.
+There’s mystery, murder, and slow-burning romance.
 Think “Jane Eyre meets a sorcerer.”